jtang6031/siads-699-sentiment-analysis-sp500/README.md

 tests/                     checks for the shared cleaning and evaluation code
 ```

+The exploratory root V4 and V5 notebooks are not part of the supported public reproduction path.
-The exploratory V5 source notebook is excluded from the public release because its saved cells
+They must be sanitized or omitted before a public release because their saved cells contain
-contain licensed or sensitive material.
+licensed or sensitive material.
 The primary move-size analysis is in
 [`notebooks/4_model/11_news_flow_magnitude_model.ipynb`](notebooks/4_model/11_news_flow_magnitude_model.ipynb).
 The earlier seven-year Autoformer study is in
 [`notebooks/4_model/12_autoformer_extended_test.ipynb`](notebooks/4_model/12_autoformer_extended_test.ipynb).